 Today, Parins is volunteering his time for a different cause.

 Continuing a love affair with motorcycles that began at an early age and continued throughout his career as a police officer, Parins, just 16 months after being diagnosed with cancer, coordinated the first annual 'Jerry Parins Cruise for Cancer.'
-Ten years later, the Cruise is still going strong.
-Over the course of the last nine years, the motorcycle ride has raised in excess of $590,000 for various cancer-related organizations, many of which he encountered during his treatment at St. Vincent's Hospital in Green Bay.
+Eleven years later, the Cruise is still going strong.
+Over the course of the last ten years, the motorcycle ride has raised nearly $700,000 for various cancer-related organizations, many of which he encountered during his treatment at St. Vincent's Hospital in Green Bay.